 New Student Advising

-An advisor will help you select your classes, stay on track for your degree program, make decisions about your educational goals, and prepare to register for classes.
+As a new student, academic advising will help you select your classes, stay on track for your degree program, make decisions about your educational goals, and prepare to register for classes.

 All new, curricular students are required to meet with an academic advisor before registering for their first semester.

-Before your advising meeting
+Before your New Student advising meeting

-Before your advising meeting, you should complete these steps to help your advisor offer the best guidance:
+Before your student advising meeting, you should complete these steps to help your advisor offer the best guidance:

 - Apply to TCC